-Led by Malian Barou Samake, this adventure includes the very best of Ghana!
+Led by Malian Barou Samake, this adventure includes the very best of Ghana.
 Barou is an upbeat leader with a positive, can-do attitude to ensure that your travel experience enchants and enriches you.
-Our friend and Master weaver Jeff Ahiagble will accompany the tour in the kente cloth weaving centers.
-With Jeff’s help, you can also try your hand at weaving on a double-heddle kente strip-cloth loom if you like.
 Professional English-speaking local guides at historical sites, including the slave forts or castles, will add depth to your knowledge by explaining the historical context and background of the sites.
-Expert Ghanaian artist-friends lead the three exciting workshops: batik stamped cloth, adinkra-printed fabric, and glass bead-making.
-There will also be time to make a necklace or bracelets with your beads.

 First we’ll head west to tour Cape Coast Castle with a licensed local guide.
 This important UNESCO World Heritage site was one of thirty large commercial forts built by European traders on the Gold Coast of West Africa (now Ghana).
 Originally it was built by Swedish settlers to trade timber and gold, but later used in the tragic trans-Atlantic slave trade.
 We’ll tour the Historical Museum here also.
 The town of Elmina is believed to be the location of the first point of contact between Europeans and sub-Saharan Africans.
 Now Elmina is a fishing village with colorful scenes of fishermen and boats on the beach.
 There we’ll spend the night in modern versions of traditional African round huts – with swimming pool.

 Kente Cloth, Adinkra and Batik

 On the way back into Accra, we’ll visit the most prominent coffin carving workshop, to see what they are working on.
 These wooden, custom-made coffins reflect the career or aspirations of the deceased, for the Ga ethnic community.
-Fishermen might be buried in a huge colorful fish or a carpenter in a big hammer-shaped coffin!
+Fishermen might be buried in a huge colorful fish or a carpenter in a big plane-shaped coffin.
 Ghanaians can request burial in a carved wooden version of their favorite automobile, or airplane.
 Farmers can order cocoa pods or chili peppers for the journey to the other life.
 Some men choose a beer bottle or an over-sized Coca Cola bottle.
 Popular women’s coffins include huge chickens, with smaller wooden “chicks” at her feet, one representing each of the lady’s children.
-We’ll see the coffin construction and carving process and different models.
-‘Fantasy coffins’ have become art pieces in America, bought by galleries and collectors.
-See our friend Eric’s fantasy coffin creations here.
+We’ll see the coffin construction and carving process, and some different models currently on hand.
+‘Fantasy coffins’ have become art pieces in America and other countries, appearing in many museums and private collections.

-Bring an empty suitcase to hold all the amazing roller-printed fabrics you’ll discover in the overflowing markets!
-We will go on a special market tour in Kumasi with a friend who knows the labyrinth of stalls and where to find the best fabrics – and whatever else you may need – great fun!
+Bring an empty suitcase to hold all the beads and amazing roller-printed fabrics you’ll discover in the overflowing markets!
+We will go on a special market tour in Kumasi with a charming, local friend who knows the labyrinth of stalls and where to find the best fabrics – and whatever else you may need – great fun!

-Arrive on February -and fly home from Accra on February -.
-February 20 is LAST included night of hotel but on the 18th, you have free time until you need to go to the airport; you may leave your bags, and hang out at the hotel or go into Osu, etc. Many flights leave Accra late at night.
+February 17 is LAST included night of hotel but on the 18th, you have free time until you need to go to the airport; you may leave your bags and hang out at the hotel or go into Osu, etc. Many flights leave Accra late at night.

 Behind the Scenes Adventures IN ACTION:

-We have a project to help local schools where we travel; we’ll visit an elementary school in a remote area in Ghana and offer school supplies.
+We have a project to help local schools where we travel; we’ll visit an elementary school in a village and offer school supplies.
 BTSA travelers have been wonderfully generous about donating pens, pencils and notebooks during our visits, and the children are so sweet; this is really a heart-warming experience!!
 See the BTSA Helping page here.

 Single supplement: $550

-International airfare to the capital, Accra; (simple to procure) visa for Ghana ($100); personal items such as laundry, between meal water and snacks, and the cloth to print Adikra on.
 There will be a group market outing in Kumasi to buy your choice of cloth for Adinkra printing.
-Batik cotton included for wax printing workshop.
+Batik cotton is included for your wax printing workshop.